sushmitv-cmu-F24/FSE_Recitation_1_F24/README.md

 # FSE Recitation 1
-Hello my name is Sushmit Vaish and I am the owner
+Checking - Hello my name is Sushmit Vaish and I am the owner